ic-lester/French-sentiment-analysis-/README.md

 ### Rights

 Code and data produced in spring/summer 2022 by Isobel Lester as part of a Digital Humanities Internship funded by the School of Humanities at the University of Southampton.

+Code in this repo is released under a [CC-BY](https://creativecommons.org/licenses/by/4.0/deed.en) license.